Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Experiments

 \subsection{Improving Sample Efficiency of the Branching Policy}

-We compare the performance of AdaSolver-IL and the underlying GNN solver trained on only 100 instances, one percent amount of instances of that in Section \ref{subsection:scale_generalization}.
-The results in Table \ref{table:sample_efficiency_under_less_data} demonstrate that the underlying learning-based solvers GNN face significant performance degradation when trained on fewer instances.
-Specifically, the performance of GNN decrease by 49.70\% on the set covering benchmark and 76.45\% on the combinatorial auctions benchmark.
-In such a situation, AdaSolver-IL effectively relieves the performance degradation and outperforms GNN, which implies that AdaSolver is much more sample-efficient.
-In some real-world scenarios, we often have only a few training instances, and the limited availability of instances poses severe challenges for the training of learning-based solvers.
-Thus, the performance under fewer training instances significantly reflects the potential of practical applicability.
+We compare the performance of AdaSolver-IL and the GNN solver with only 100 training instances, one percent of the instances in Section \ref{subsection:size_generalization}.
+The results presented in Table \ref{table:sample_efficiency_under_less_data} highlight a significant performance degradation for the GNN baseline when trained on fewer instances.
+Specifically, there is a \textbf{115.58\%} increase in solving time and a \textbf{25.57\%} increase in PD integral.
+In contrast, AdaSolver-IL achieves a notable improvement of \textbf{36.20\%} in solving time and \textbf{16.94\%} in PD integral compared to the GNN baseline, indicating a significant improvement in sample efficiency.
+Real-world scenarios often involve limited training instances, posing challenges for learning-based solvers due to the scarcity of available data.
+Consequently, the remarkable performance under such constraints reflects the potential of the practical applicability of AdaSolver.